 There is a requirement for the exams office(r) to hold exams-related information on candidates taking external examinations.
-For further details on the type of information held please refer to Section 5 - Candidate information, audit and protection measures.
+For further details on the type of information held please refer to Section 5 below.

 Candidates' exams-related data may be shared with the following organisations: